 All members of the Faculty except Lecturers or Senior Lecturers have the right to vote, and each is expected to attend all meetings of the Faculty.
+The directors of the Oral Communication Center, Language Center, Quantitative and Symbolic Reasoning Center, and Writing Center have voting privileges for all matters on which Faculty vote.
 At its discretion, the Faculty may, by majority vote, extend to any member of the College community an invitation to attend the meetings of the Faculty, with the right to vote, with or without term.
 Any member of the Hamilton College community is welcome as an observer at regular meetings of the Faculty, except as provided herein:

 - 1. When the number of observers interferes with the orderly conduct of the business of the meeting that number shall be specifically limited by a judgment of the presiding officer or on advice of the Academic Council or the Faculty. - 2.
-The presiding officer, with the concurrence of the body, may at any time call the body into executive session, in which case the house shall be cleared of all persons except the voting members of the Faculty.
+The presiding officer, with the concurrence of the body, may at any time call the body into executive session, in which case the meeting space shall be cleared of all persons except the voting members of the Faculty.
 When the Faculty meets in executive session, all motions and discussions are to be considered confidential unless the Faculty instructs the Dean to make them public. - 3.
-Any voting member of the Faculty may offer a motion to call the body into executive session, and, if the motion is seconded and supported by one third of the voting members of the Faculty present, the house shall then be cleared of all persons except voting members of the Faculty. - 4.
+Any voting member of the Faculty may offer a motion to call the body into executive session, and, if the motion is seconded and supported by one third of the voting members of the Faculty present, the meeting space shall then be cleared of all persons except voting members of the Faculty. - 4.
 Observers shall not vote, and may address the Faculty only if recognized by the Chair.